-Cooking spaghetti in the crockpot makes it a great dinner that is so easy to prepare.
-The flavors mingle all day long giving the sauce such a delicious flavor.
+Homemade Spaghetti Sauce in the crockpot is such a great dinner that is so easy to prepare.
+The delicious Italian flavors mingle all day long, giving the sauce such a wonderful flavor.

 This is a recipe that I got from my mom.
-I originally made it in a large pot on the stove top.
-After making it a few times, I realized it would be so much easier to make it in the Crock-Pot and now that is the only way I make it.
+I originally made it in a large pot on the stovetop.
+After making it a few times, I realized it would be so much easier to make it in a slow cooker, and now that is the only way I make it.

 I love making homemade spaghetti sauce.
 Not only is it delicious, but by using simple ingredients, I know exactly what is going into our dinner.

 Why use a crockpot to make spaghetti sauce?
 By using the crockpot you can make the spaghetti sauce earlier in the day and it will be cooking while you are out of the kitchen.
 The flavors have a lot of time to mingle in there which makes the spaghetti sauce so delicious.

 And it will be waiting for you at dinner time!
 You will just need to cook the noodles!